DreamWorks Channel: As a standalone television channel

 The Sub-Saharan African feed of the channel originally launched on StarTimes on 3 August 2020, but closed on 17 February 2022 and was replaced by Nickelodeon on StarTimes ON in July 2022.
 MultiChoice and NBCUIN jointly announced on 8 March 2022 that the channel would launch on DStv a week later on 18 March.
 On its launch, the channel broadcast on the channel number slot previously held by Disney XD which was shut down on 1 October 2020 and supplement eToonz alongside PBS Kids.
-The Sub-Saharan African channel was available on the DStv Compact, DStv Compact Plus and DStv Premium subscription packages in South Africa and on the DStv Premium and DStv Compact Plus subscription packages in the rest of Africa, although the channel was made available on the lower-tiered DStv Family and DStv Access subscription packages until 18 April to promote Team Zenko Go, The Bad Guys and The Boss Baby: Back in the Crib.
-From 27 June to 15 July 2022, the channel was made available on DStv Family alongside Disney Channel to promote Kung Fu Panda: The Dragon Knight and Illumination's Minions: The Rise of Gru.
+The Sub-Saharan African channel was available on the DStv Compact, DStv Compact Plus and DStv Premium subscription packages in South Africa and on the DStv Premium and DStv Compact Plus subscription packages in the rest of Africa, although the channel was made available on the lower-tiered DStv Family and DStv Access subscription packages until 18 April to promote The Bad Guys.
+From 27 June to 15 July 2022, the channel was made available on DStv Family alongside Disney Channel to promote Illumination's Minions: The Rise of Gru.
 It is currently available on the DStv Compact Plus and DStv Premium packages, with the channel only available on DStv's other packages; DStv Compact, DStv Family and DStv Access, during Christmas and summer time.

 The Philippines feed of the channel launched on Cignal on 11 September 2021, with aired productions dubbed in the Filipino language.
 It was also launched on SkyCable in mid-November that same year, though SkyCable uses its original English feed instead.
 Like the Sub-Saharan African DStv channel feed, it replaced the country's channel feed of Disney Channel, which shut down on the same date as the Southeast Asian Disney Channel feeds on 1 October.
+SkyCable removed the channel on 1 September 2024 due to contract expiration.